Kevin M. Levin

 - “Alabama,” “Freeport Doctrine,” “Fortress Monroe,” and “Battle of Mobile Bay,” Encyclopedia of the American Civil War, 5 vols, eds., Jeanne and David Heidler, (ABC-Clio Publishers, 2000).

-Over 50 reviews in: American Nineteenth-Century History, Civil War Book Review, Civil War History, Civil War Monitor, Civil War Times Illustrated, Florida Historical Quarterly, Georgia Historical Quarterly, H-Net, Journal of Southern History, Journal of the Civil War Era, Louisiana History, North and South Magazine, North Carolina Historical Review, Northwest Ohio Quarterly, Pennsylvania History, South Carolina Historical Magazine, Southern Historian, Tennessee Historical Quarterly, Virginia Magazine of History and Biography, Washington Times.
+Over 50 reviews in: American Nineteenth-Century History, Civil War Book Review, Civil War History, Civil War Monitor, Civil War Times Illustrated, Florida Historical Quarterly, Georgia Historical Quarterly, H-Net, Journal of Southern History, Journal of the Civil War Era, Louisiana History, North and South Magazine, North Carolina Historical Review, Northwest Ohio Quarterly, Ohio Valley History, Pennsylvania History, South Carolina Historical Magazine, Southern Historian, Tennessee Historical Quarterly, Virginia Magazine of History and Biography, Washington Times.

 Awards and Honors

 - Eugene Feit Award for Excellence in Civil War Scholaship, New York Military Affairs Symposium, 2019.

 - Selected as “guest historian” for The William E. Colby Military Writers’ Symposium, Norwich University, 2018.